 - You must transport and site your holiday home in accordance with either Swift's recommendations or the Code of Practice for the Transportation, Siting and Commissioning of Caravan Holiday Homes.
 Your Dealer or Park Operator can provide you with more information this code of practice.
 Swift will not be liable under this warranty for any damage or defect that arises from your failure to site your holiday home in accordance with Swift's recommendations or the Code of Practice for the Transportation, Siting and Commissioning of Caravan Holiday Homes. - 2.
 This warranty only applies to holiday homes purchased and sited in the UK. - You must keep your holiday home in a good state of maintenance and repair.
-Swift will not be liable for any defect caused by any negligence, misuse or modification of the holiday home. - All new holiday homes must be registered with Swift within 6 weeks of purchase as new.
+Swift will not be liable for any defect caused by any negligence, misuse or modification of the holiday home. - 4.
+All new holiday homes must be registered with Swift within 6 weeks of purchase as new. - 5.
+The Holiday Home must not be used for permanent or residential use. - 6.
+The unit must be sited correctly on a recognised holiday site pitch.